 Reduce curbside waste with the SoilSaver Composter.
 It’s the perfect bin for homeowners who want to beautify their property and reduce pressure on overtaxed landfills — and it’s great for your soil!
 Made of recycled black plastic, it’s one of the best for kitchen scraps and yard waste.

 We frequently make the argument that composting reduces our contribution to local landfills.
 So to throw some plants out with the trash seems a bit hypocritical.
 On the other hand, if we do spread disease into our compost and then into our gardens, we end up with even more plants that should go into the landfill.

 Nothing is simple.
 Some plant disease, like curly top virus which twist leaves out of shape and makes plants take on a yellow hue, break down quickly in compost, hot or not, or so we’re told (the disease is most often transmitted by whiteflies and other insects).
 Odds are, if you’re in an area that suffers from curly top, you’re going to get it no matter what is in your compost.

 Then again, what if it’s not curly top but some other, more durable virus?

 So the answer is no, generally we don’t compost our tomatoes, unless they’ve been extremely healthy (we just put up with the vines).
 Conditions have to be right.
 It seems that most gardeners will make the decision for themselves, depending on their growing conditions and personal risk aversion.

-Here’s what Tomato Casual, a community of tomato lovers, has to say about the subject.
+Here’s what Helpful Gardener, a friendly gardening forum, has to say about the subject.
 What’s your practice — and why — when it comes to tomatoes in the compost pile?
 Tell us here or over on our Facebook page.
 When it comes to compost, how safe do we have to play it?

 Keep your pile cooking with this 20-inch long, stainless steel thermometer.